rolaru/abort-controller-api/README.md

 This is a brief demo showcasing the capabilities of the AbortController & AbortSignal APIs which can be used to not only cancel requests, but also to remove one or multiple event handlers at once or wrap libries or APIs that don't support any cancelation/abort feature.
+It also showcases how you can combine multiple signals into a single one using AbortSignal.any() or how you can create a signal that automatically aborts after a given number of milliseconds using the AbortSignal.timeout() method.

 ## Install & run